 In a statement Roddy’s publisher, Bloodaxe, pointed to his “significant role in the development of Bloodaxe’s publishing over the past 25 years, not just through his own innovative collections and seminal anthology Identity Parade: New British & Irish Poets (2010), but probably even more so through his mentoring, editing and promotion of many of the younger poets we and other publishers have taken on over that time, many of these going on to receive far greater recognition than Roddy himself.
 Most of that work he did with other poets was unpaid and done purely out of friendship and dedication to the cause of poetry.
 He and his contribution will be greatly missed.”

 Roddy’s widely praised collections include Yeah Yeah Yeah (Bloodaxe, 1997), shortlisted for the Forward Prize for the Best First Collection, and The Book of Love (Bloodaxe, 2000), shortlisted for both the T.S.
 Eliot Prize and the John Llewellyn Rhys Prize.
 Terrific Melancholy was published by Bloodaxe in 2011, Not All Honey (Bloodaxe) in 2014 and Melt and Solve (Salt) in 2015.
 So Glad I’m Me in 2017 was shortlisted for the T.S.
 Eliot Prize.
 He was the Series Editor of Salt’s The Best British Poetry anthologies.
 He was a long-time tutor for the Poetry School and was one of the inaugural tutors of its MA with Newcastle University.
-Roddy also had a long association with The Poetry Society as a Trustee, as a one-time editor of Poetry News (the hugely popular members’ poems competitions were his innovation), and as a co-author, with Stephen Troussé, of The Message, a Poetry Society publication exploring the links and differences between the two art forms.
+Roddy also had a long association with The Poetry Society as a Trustee, as a one-time editor of Poetry News (the hugely popular members’ poems competitions were his innovation), and as a co-author, with Stephen Troussé, of The Message, a Poetry Society publication exploring the links and differences between music and poetry.
 He was also a judge for The Poetry Society’s National Poetry Competition in 2014.

 Roddy was regularly published in The Poetry Review, and his poem ‘Stone Tape Theory’, published in the spring 2009 issue, can be read here.